Roselou/rails-associations/README.md

 - http://guides.rubyonrails.org/association_basics.html

-Next, visit the Github repository and take a look at the manytomany branch.
+Next, visit this Github repository and take a look at the manytomany branch.
 It will have more instructions, examples, and exercises.

 You can do those exercises in this very same associations app!
 Use the examples on the